JonathanJustavino/quic-benchmark/README.md

 * The experiment can be easily used on different operation systems
 * Conducting the measurements is automated via docker-compose

+We conducted the experiments on two machines inside a local area network (LAN).
+It has the advantage that it comes closer to using the protocols in practice, as using TCP+TLS and QUIC only on localhost would give TCP an advantage because it runs in the kernel-space, not the user-space with lower priority like QUIC.
-We conducted the experiments on two different setups - first on one machine, afterwards on two machines via LAN.
-The setup of the two experiment is described below.
+The specific parameters of the experiment (which OS was used etc.) of the experiment is described below.

 ### Hardware specifications

-For the remote measurements, we used a MacBook11,3 with macOS 11.02.1 as Server and a Thinkpad T480s with Ubuntu 20.04.2 LTS as Client, again running in docker-containers.
+For conducting the measurements, we used a MacBook11,3 with macOS 11.02.1 as Server and a Thinkpad T480s with Ubuntu 20.04.2 LTS as Client, again running in docker-containers.
 Our Router only had the possibility to connect one LAN cable, because of this the Client had to be connected via WLAN.
 It is recommended to use LAN cable connections for both hosts if possible, because it reduces the network round trip time.

 ![topology](./documentation/topology.png)